 Based on the workflow, resources can be effectively allocated.

-An enterprisewide data collection, aggregation, detection, analytic and management solution is the core technology of a successful SOC.
+An enterprisewide data collection, aggregation, detection, analytics and management solution is the core technology of a successful SOC.

 An effective security monitoring system incorporates data gathered from the continuous monitoring of endpoints (PCs, laptops, mobile devices and servers) as well as networks and log and event sources.